aryavorskiy/LatticeModels.jl/docs/src/currents.md

 An `AbstractCurrents` is a lazy object.
 This allows to avoid excessive computation of site-to-site currents, but the computations that are needed will be repeated every time when we access that object; also abstract currents cannot be normally stored into a `TimeSequence` (more precisely, you won't be able to differentiate or integrate such currents over time).
 That's where the `MaterializedCurrents` come in, having all their values stored explicitly in an array.

-To convert any type of currents to `MaterializedCurrents`, simply use the [`materialize`](@ref) function.
+To convert any type of currents to `MaterializedCurrents`, simply use the [`Currents`](@ref) function.
 You can avoid evaluating some currents (for example, if you know beforehand that they must be zero) by passing a lambda as a first argument (or with `do`-syntax): it must take the `Lattice` and two `LatticeSite`s and return whether the current between these sites must be evaluated.

 You can find it similar to the selector function we used back in [Hopping operators](@ref Hopping-operators), which indeed is.
 You may find the following selector functions useful: